West Vale Redevelopment Frequently Asked Questions

 Q What percentage of tenants living in the high rise blocks when the scheme was announced will be eligible to live in any of the new homes?

-A The new homes will be allocated to people based on housing need, in line with Oldham Council’s Allocations Policy and our Letting Policy.
+A The new homes will be allocated to people based on housing need, in line with Oldham Council’s Allocations Policy.
 For more information on these, please visit the how to apply for a home page on our website.

 Q Why demolish the tower blocks?